Skip to main content

 # Verify installation

-python -c "from lerobot.policies import Pi0Policy; print('Pi0 installation successful!')"
+python -c "from lerobot.policies import Pi0Policy; print('Pi0 installed successfully!')"

 Prepare Your Dataset